The Constitution Act, 1867 provides that:

 Royal Assent has strong symbolic significance: It is the moment when the two constituent elements of the Legislature, the Lieutenant Governor and the members of the Legislative Assembly, join together to conclude the lawmaking process.

-Royal Assent is given by the Lieutenant Governor in The Queen’s name in two possible ways:
+Royal Assent is given by the Lieutenant Governor in The King’s name in two possible ways:

 The Lieutenant Governor usually grants Royal Assent in her office at Queen’s Park.

 The Government determines the timing of Royal Assent and whether it is to be granted in the Legislative Chamber or elsewhere.

 Royal Assent takes effect immediately.
 Unless otherwise provided, an act comes into force on the day it receives Royal Assent.
 The Legislative Research Service has published “When do Ontario Acts and Regulations Come into Force?”, which covers in detail the coming into force of legislation.

 It is the responsibility of the Government to announce when legislation comes into force.

 There is now undoubtedly a constitutional convention that the Lieutenant Governor will grant Royal Assent to bills that have been passed by the Legislative Assembly.

 According to the Constitution Act, 1867, the Lieutenant Governor may reserve bills instead of granting Royal Assent.
 Reserved bills may be assented to by the Governor General in Council (the Governor General acting on the advice of the federal Cabinet) within one year, or else they do not become law.